kptdev/kpt/site/reference/live/migrate/README.md

     Migrate a package and the inventory object to use the ResourceGroup CRD.
 -->

-`migrate` moves the inventory list in the cluster from a ConfigMap resource to a ResourceGroup CR and moves the inventory information on the local filesystem from the inventory template into the Kptfile.
+`migrate` moves the inventory list, which contains the Group, Kind, Name and Namespace for every resource in the cluster that belongs to a package, into a `ResourceGroup` CR and moves the inventory information into the `Kptfile`.

+Previous versions of `kpt` uses `ConfigMap` resources for storing the inventory list and relies on an inventory template being among the applied resources.
+The inventory template is just a regular `ConfigMap` manifest with a special annotation that includes the information needed to look up any existing inventory lists.

 ### Synopsis
 <!--mdtogo:Long-->